 Iain: So what do you remember about being born?

-Russel: I remember it was not a very pleasant time at all.
-I know they make a lot about being born and the happiness- it’s not for the one who’s coming in.
-Initially, nothing particularly except being very very comfortable and then a great deal of pressure as though one feels crushed to death.
-You might relate it as you might say to putting a football through a six inch pipe; the squeezing.
+Russel: I remember it was not very pleasant at all.
+Initially, I remember feeling very comfortable and then there was a great deal of pressure as though I was being crushed to death.
+You might relate it to putting a football through a six inch pipe; the squeezing.
 And then of course, the pressure releasing and opening out and suddenly one is aware of a sensation, which is totally different to where it was before.
 One can only say now it was cold.

 Iain: It was cold?

 Russel: Yes.
 But one didn’t know that then, it was just an experience, which was not identified.
 One could see - I remember it was in a long room and there were some windows all along, high up.
-There was lighting; I didn’t know at the time, it was gas lighting, a sort of warm yellow light.
-And sounds, they were like blows.
-And then one took in air, that cold air, and then cold inside it was like freezing, from the warmth.
-It had been living like a fish on warmth and now there was this cold air that had no substance, so it was really brutal.
-It’s only later we know to put names to these things but these were truly experience, just being conscious of these things.
-But strangely one didn’t see or experience it as suffering or discomfort; there was no such thought, merely a sense of different.
+There was lighting; I didn’t know at the time, but it was gas lighting, a sort of warm yellow light.
+And there were sounds, like blows.
+And then one took in air, that cold air, and then it was freezing inside.
+One had been living like a fish in warm fluid and now there was cold air that had no substance, so it was really brutal.
+It’s only later we know to put names to these things but these were truly experiences.
+But strangely one didn’t see or experience it as suffering or discomfort; there were no such thoughts, merely a sense of difference.
 That’s a strange thing isn’t it?

 Iain: It is and from the conversation we were having before we started recording that is very much the way you experience now; things are just the way they are.